 Achieving the right curve is important because it represents the relationship between the selected resistance and temperature.
 Additionally, because NTC Thermistors are non-linear, their output requires linearization.
 This makes their effective operating range between -50°C to 250 °C for standard thermistors.

 NTC Thermistor Applications

 NTC Thermistors are available in a variety of sizes and styles such as customizable probe assemblies; glass encapsulated, surface mount, and disc and chip styles.
-These attributes make them adaptable to perform well in many industries such as automotive, aerospace, medical, and HVAC, to name a few.
+These attributes make them adaptable to perform well in many industries, such as green energy, automotive, aerospace, medical, and HVAC, to name a few.

-Though many applications which use NTC Thermistors focus on resistance versus temperature characteristics, Thermistors also fill a need in other electrical applications such as Current-Time and Voltage-Current uses.
+Though many applications that use NTC Thermistors focus on resistance versus temperature characteristics, Thermistors also fill a need in other electrical applications such as Current-Time and Voltage-Current uses.

 Current-Time uses can include: